augustobecker/Libft/README.md

 * [How do I test it?](#how-do-i-test-it)

 ## What is libft?
  The first project at 42.
-It consists of a static library with recoded functions from the Standard library (stdlib) that can be used as a support in future 42 projects, since it's not allowed to use the original functions.
+It consists of a static library with recoded standard functions in C that can be used as a support in future 42 projects, since it's not allowed to use the original functions.

 ## How does it work?